 - Research companies, like the ones I’ve mentioned above, to learn how they’ve been successful

 - Engage a channel consulting company like ROCA Partners to help you create and begin executing your Go-to-Market strategy

 - Hire a channel expert, someone who has deep channel experience, to avoid costly mistakes that can bite you later

 If you’re a well-established company with a direct sales culture, customer buying trends are going to work against you.
-Adopting a hybrid channel strategy that ensures your company is channel-led, and not channel-dead, will be the topic of my next post.
+In my next post I’ll discuss how adopting a hybrid channel strategy will ensure that your company is channel-led, and not channel-dead.

 I’d love to hear your thoughts.
 Have you gone, or considered going, 100% channel?